cfw-guide/ios.cfw.guide/docs/en_US/guides/sideloading-apps.md

 AltDaemon allows AltStore to automatically re-sign these applications, without needing to connect to a computer running AltServer over local network.

-1. Add the Chariz repository to your preffered package manager ([repo.chariz.com](https://repo.chariz.com/))
+1. Add the Chariz repository to your preferred package manager ([repo.chariz.com](https://repo.chariz.com/))
 1. Download and install the "AltDaemon" tweak
 1. Close your package manager
 1. Sign any apps that are about to expire